 steinmetz hall design features

-- Steinmetz Hall will be one of the world’s most acoustically perfect halls, designed to achieve an N1 sound rating—the lowest level at which humans can detect sound.
+Steinmetz Hall will be one of the world’s most acoustically perfect spaces, named after philanthropists Chuck and Margery Pabst Steinmetz, is designed to achieve an N1 sound rating—the lowest level at which humans can detect sound.

 floor plan specs